luzaner/NAS/README.md

 2. Run tests with IDE or with command `mvn clean test -Denvironment=Staging` from the root folder of project

 ## *Prerequisites*
+For this project needs to install JDK and Maven.

 ## *Authors*